The model of quark

 phases, with the composition of the form α – β, –α + β, 2α – 2β.
 In charged

 hadrons the α- or β-phase of respective sign prevails.
-The analysis of known magnetic
+The analysis of known

-and magnetic moment of this phase over the other phase.
+of the charge and magnetic moment of this phase over the other phase.

-According to the theory of Infinite Hierarchical Nesting of Matter
+of Infinite Hierarchical Nesting of Matter

 and SPФ symmetry, the same scenario of